 Our Church Campus - Construction of our facilities on John Moore Road started in 1972 with the initial worship center, classrooms, and offices.

 Our School Begins - Principal Leo Raschke was called to begin Immanuel Lutheran School in September 1980, with 72 students in grades 1 through 7.
-Today, we have over 150 students enrolled in an education program that provides Christ-centered instruction in the Lutheran tradition for children from Kindergarten through 8th grade.
+Today, we have over 150 students enrolled in an education program that provides Christ-centered instruction in the Lutheran tradition for children from 3 year olds through 8th grade.